Halle train collision: Emergency response

-The driver of the third (non-involved) train immediately reported the accident to Infrabel Traffic Control, who alerted the provincial emergency control center of Flemish Brabant and activated emergency procedures halting all train traffic in the area.
+The driver of the third (non-involved) train immediately reported the crash to Infrabel Traffic Control, who alerted the provincial emergency control center of Flemish Brabant and activated emergency procedures halting all train traffic in the area.
 At 08:32 the emergency control center initiated its medical intervention plan for a mass-casualty incident.
 The first emergency crews arrived within minutes from the nearby Halle fire station.
 Police, fire, and emergency medical services were involved in the rescue operations alongside the Red Cross and Civil Protection.
-The provincial governor Lodewijk De Witte was informed of the accident at 08:39 and the provincial phase of emergency management was initiated at 09:15.
+The provincial governor Lodewijk De Witte was informed of the crash at 08:39 and the provincial phase of emergency management was initiated at 09:15.